-Many small businesses are operating on shoestring budgets right now.
+Many small businesses today are operating on shoestring budgets.
 Is yours in the same boat?

 Trying to grow a business on a very small budget can be challenging, but it is far from impossible.